bennylope/bennylope.github.com/_posts/2018-03-15-giving-a-fuck.md

 This week's book: The Subtle Art of Not Giving a Fuck by Mark Manson.

-Or, as I described to a friend: "Buddhism for Stevedores" (apologies to actual Buddhists).
+Or, as I described to a friend: "Buddhism for Stevedores" (apologies to actual Buddhists.
+And stevedores.)

 This is a self-help book.